PereViader/ManualDi/README.md

 - `FromGameObjectGetComponents`: Retrieves all components of a specific type from the current GameObject.
 - `FromInstantiateComponent`: Instantiates a component and optionally sets a parent.
 - `FromInstantiateGameObjectGetComponent`: Instantiates a GameObject and retrieves a specific component from it.
-- `FromInstantiateGameObjectGetComponentInParent`: Instantiates a GameObject and retrieves a component from its parent.
 - `FromInstantiateGameObjectGetComponentInChildren`: Instantiates a GameObject and retrieves a component from its children.
 - `FromInstantiateGameObjectGetComponents`: Instantiates a GameObject and retrieves all components of a specific type.
-- `FromInstantiateGameObjectGetComponentsInParent`: Instantiates a GameObject and retrieves all components from its parent.
 - `FromInstantiateGameObjectGetComponentsInChildren`: Instantiates a GameObject and retrieves all components from its children.
 - `FromInstantiateGameObjectAddComponent`: Instantiates a GameObject and adds a component to it.
 - `FromObjectResource`: Loads an object from a Unity resource file by its path.
 - `FromInstantiateGameObjectResourceGetComponent`: Instantiates a GameObject from a resource file and retrieves a component from it.
-- `FromInstantiateGameObjectResourceGetComponentInParent`: Instantiates a GameObject from a resource and retrieves a component from its parent.
 - `FromInstantiateGameObjectResourceGetComponentInChildren`: Instantiates a GameObject from a resource and retrieves a component from its children.
 - `FromInstantiateGameObjectResourceGetComponents`: Instantiates a GameObject from a resource and retrieves all components of a specific type.
 - `FromInstantiateGameObjectResourceGetComponentsInChildren`: Instantiates a GameObject from a resource and retrieves all components from its children.